FILTER

 Spirit in Flux

-22 Nov – 31 Jan, 2026
+22 Nov – 14 Feb, 2026

 Alisan Atelier

-Tang Kai Yiu, Frank, Withered tree #2, 2025, Ink & colour on paper, 50 x 75 cm
+Tang Kai Yiu, Frank, Withered Tree #2, 2025, Ink & colour on paper, 50 x 75 cm

-Curated by veteran curator Leung Siu-kee, the exhibition showcases a diverse array of works, from two-dimensional paintings in ink, oil, and mixed media to three-dimensional pieces incorporating ceramics, paper sculptures, light installations, and new media.
+Curated by veteran curator Leung Shiu-kee, the exhibition showcases a diverse array of works, from two-dimensional paintings in ink, oil, and mixed media to three-dimensional pieces incorporating ceramics, paper sculptures, light installations, and new media.
 These artworks explore contemporary artistic expression, echoing the Spirit central to the exhibition’s title.
 Lui Shou-kwan's Zen paintings uniquely blend Eastern philosophy with Western abstract art, expanding the world of Chinese ink painting.
 He once remarked, “Brush and ink have no legacy; they are the universe of the self,” suggesting that artists should not be confined by traditional teachings but should instead pursue their own creative impulses.
 This exhibition also aims to showcase the artist's continuous pursuit of change and the deepening of his personal style.

 Alisan Atelier